 Missouri Tigers:The many faces of Mizzou's mascot

-![]() (University Archives, C:1/141/8) In 1890, the men of Mizzou's first football team adopted their name in honor of a militia unit nicknamed "Tigers," made up of local men who came together to defend Columbia from guerilla bands during the Civil War.
+(University Archives, C:1/141/8) In 1890, the men of Mizzou's first football team adopted their name in honor of a militia unit nicknamed "Tigers," made up of local men who came together to defend Columbia from guerilla bands during the Civil War.
 The mascot endured but Mizzou's tiger has had many faces over the years.
-Table of Contents: The Student MascotThe very first student-portrayed tiger mascot premiered in 1958, with Susie Cohen in the role.
-At that time, the costume body was made out of yellow cloth with stripes painted on, while the head was made of papier-mâché.
-White gloves and white shoes completed the costume.
-Until 1981, there were actually two mascots, a female tiger (Lil Tiger, who wore an apron) and a male tiger (Big Tiger).
-The look of the actual costumes tended to vary widely, ranging from the smiling tiger with its tongue sticking out to a more ferocious looking growling tiger.
+Table of Contents: The Student MascotThe student-portrayed tiger mascot dates back to at least the 1940s, with members of the Tiger Claws pep squad playing the part.
+Early costumes consisted of a body made out of yellow cloth with painted stripes and a head made of papier-mâché.
+The design of the costumes tended to vary widely, ranging from a smiling tiger with its tongue sticking out to a more ferocious looking growling tiger.
+Before 1981, there were at times two mascots, a female tiger (Lil Tiger, who wore an apron) and a male tiger (Big Tiger).

 In 1981, the two mascots were combined into one unisex tiger.
 The newly designed mascot went nameless for three years, until the cheerleaders ran a "Name the Tiger" contest in 1984, in order to raise money for a carrying case for the mascot uniform.
 Entrants could submit their proposed names for one dollar.
 The winner, of course, was Truman.
 However, Truman as he looks today didn't debut until the Missouri-Utah State football game in 1986.